 - First, observe the generator engine and synchronizer.
-Remove any tools and others particle from the generator.
+Remove any tools and other particles from the generator.
 Because you may suddenly keep any tools on the generator.
-Check oil level, gas pressure, water pump for the cooling system and others.
+Check the oil level, gas pressure, water pump for the cooling system and others.

 - Turn on the power switch from the control panel.
 Make sure that this time the lube oil pump is operational and check there is any positive pressure in the lube oil pressure gauge (At least 5 PSI) shows.

 - Remove the extra air from the lube oil filter and keep open the lube oil cooler drain valve for a while.
 When the engine starts then close the lube oil drain valve.

 - Make sure the oil pressure minimum 50 (+ -), 5 PSI or 380 (+ -), 35 KPA.
 Be careful if the lube oil pressure is not suitable within twenty seconds or if the lube oil pressure exceeds, immediately stop the engine.

 - Keep running the engine without any load as long as it does not arrive at the temperature of the water (100-130F) or (38-540C).
 Do not keep running the engine without load (Free Load) or few amounts of loads (Less than 33%).
 It could have to make damage to the turbocharger and spark plugs may lead to dirt.

 - Check the voltage and frequencies are ok or not if it’s not ok then go to the configure menu to the control panel HMI and adjust the voltage and frequencies by logging (Operator / Assembly).

 - Check the PFI plant is closed or not.
 If you are having two generators then synchronized two generators by the synchronizer.
 Now turn on the main circuit breaker and increase the load slowly.